SWENG-Group-9/Frontend/README.md

 1. Install [Node.js](https://nodejs.org)
 2. Clone this repository
-3. Open up command prompt or teminal and navigate to the location of the cloned repository
+3. Open up command prompt or terminal and navigate to the location of the cloned repository
 4. Install the dependencies

    ```Shell Session